Josefinekihlstrom/Plant-Memory/README.md

 Plant Memory is a memory game for everyone to enjoy.
 With its clean and stylish design together with a soft colorscheme, the game invites to a harmonious gaming experience with a jazzy twist.
-This memory game does not require any competition ambitions in the player, this is simply a memory that creates peace and harmony in the person who visits the site to play.
-Grab a coup of tea and sit down and enjoy the simple journey of this memory game.
+This memory game does not require any competition ambitions in the player, this is simply a memory game that creates peace and harmony in the person who visits the site to play.
+For many, plants represents a sense of calm, and anyone who has plants as a hobby can probably certify that the power of taking care of plants really brings a feeling of mindfulness to both body and soul.
+So grab a coup of tea and sit down and enjoy the simple journey of this memory game.

 [Go to the Plant Memory live project here!](https://josefinekihlstrom.github.io/Plant-Memory/)

 ## UX
 ### UX goals
-The UX goals is to provide the player with a clean and inviting design that will bring a harmonious feeling.
+The UX goals is to provide the player with an inviting and responsive design that will bring the feeling of mindfulness.
-With its simple design this memory game will be easy for everyone to navigate through without annoying effects and cluttered content.
+With its simple structure this memory game will be easy for everyone to navigate through without unclear instructions, annoying audio effects and cluttered content.
+The main goal is to offer the player a relaxing surrounding while practising their memory skills with the interactive features of this game.

 ### User stories
 I want to play a game...